 This argument is hard to quantify objectively in the absence (for comparison) of flat screens that use the same exact level of picture specification used by the first curved screens we’ve seen.
-However, it is certainly true that all the curved screens we've seen to date have truly excelled in the contrast department.
+However, it is certainly true that most of the curved screens we've seen to date have truly excelled in the contrast department.

 5. Uniform viewing distance

-This argument goes that curved TVs track the rounded shape of our eyes better, and thus deliver a more focussed, comfortable image than flat screens.
+The argument goes that curved TVs track the rounded shape of our eyes better, and thus deliver a more focussed, comfortable image than flat screens.
 This argument is born out to some extent by the use of curved screens in commercial cinemas, where the curve helps the projected image retain even sharpness right into the corners of their vast screen sizes.